page_title_detailed

 general_content

-Trastuzumab deruxtecan (Enhertu or T-DXd) is an antibody-drug conjugate approved to treat HER2-positive or HER2-low breast cancer that cannot be removed surgically or that has spread to another part of the body (metastatic breast cancer).
+Trastuzumab deruxtecan (Enhertu or T-DXd) is an antibody-drug conjugate approved to treat HER2-positive, HER2-low, or HER2-ultralow breast cancer that cannot be removed surgically or that has spread to another part of the body (metastatic breast cancer).

 on_this_page